wxcv-ai/Crypto_Arbitrage/README.md

 The architecturre :

-this project is decomposed into three parts : live feed : which takes the live orderbook prices from the exchange and store them in a database arbitrage modules : this is where the algoithmic part of the arbitrage function resides it cointaines the classes and functions that perform tasks such as : choose the oath od triangular arbitrage that cna make money , loop in diffrent prices , monitor the gap of the divergence between the prices , ... arbitrage_execution : this is the part where it uses the previous two to make a real time profit or loss for the triangular pairs that we chssen and notfy us when an opportunity comes into play
+this project is decomposed into four  parts : all_pairs : which collects al the avaiable asset classes in the exchange and other necessary data stucture live feed : which takes the live orderbook prices from the exchange and store them in a database arbitrage modules : this is where the algoithmic part of the arbitrage function resides it cointaines the classes and functions that perform tasks such as : choose the oath od triangular arbitrage that cna make money , loop in diffrent prices , monitor the gap of the divergence between the prices , ... arbitrage_execution : this is the part where it uses the previous two to make a real time profit or loss for the triangular pairs that we chssen and notfy us when an opportunity comes into play